Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Curves on ribbon graphs and surgeries:

-They are irreducible because we can reduce they topology by admissible surgeries.
-In some sense they are minimal objects in the category of surfaces with decoration.
-From the results of the last section I can derive the following fact.
-A ribbon graph is irreducible iff it satisfy
+We call these graphs irreducible because we cannot reduce their topology by admissible surgeries.
+In some sense, they are minimal objects in the family of decorated surfaces.
+Moreover, as we have $K_R=H^1(R,X_0R)=\{0\}$, the strata of irreducible ribbon graphs are isolated points in the moduli space $\Mc_{G,n}(L)$. \begin{proof} The proof uses Proposition \ref{prop_coord_x}.
+We have $\MF_\Z(R)=K_R(\Z)\backslash\{0\}$ and then $\MF(R)$ is empty iff $K_R(\Z)$ is zero and then iff $K_R=\{0\}$. \end{proof} By computing the dimension of $H^1(R,X_0R)$ we can derive the following equivalence:

-For such graph the length of each edge is an explicit function of the length of the boundaries.
-The irreducible ribbon graph can be classified, we have the following proposition which is given by computing the dimension of $K_R$. \begin{prop} A ribbon graph is irreducible iff it's of genus zeros and it satisfy one of the two following conditions \begin{itemize} \item it have only two vertices of odd degree, \item or it's orientable and have only one vertex. \end{itemize} \end{prop}
+\begin{prop} A ribbon graph is irreducible iff it is of genus zero and it satisfies one of the two following conditions: \begin{itemize} \item It has only two vertices, and they are of odd degree. \item It is dirigible and has only one vertex. \end{itemize} \end{prop}